ppy/osu-wiki/news/2024/2024-10-07-osumania-4k-world-cup-2024-concludes.md

 ![](/wiki/shared/news/2024-10-07-osumania-4k-world-cup-2024-concludes/_Kiruru-banner.png)

-[\_Kiruru](https://osu.ppy.sh/users/17699745) is team Thailand's captain, and has successfully led the team to their first-ever podium finish, achieving 3rd place in the osu!mania 4K World Cup 2024.
+::\_Kiruru::{ user-id=17699745 } is team Thailand's captain, and has successfully led the team to their first-ever podium finish, achieving 3rd place in the osu!mania 4K World Cup 2024.

 ---